jamesec/jamesec.github.io/o/export_chatgpt.md

-# Best way to save your chat history with ChatGPT
+# A good way to save your chat history with ChatGPT
 `Jan 23, 2025`

 I use ChatGPT in a minimalist, low-key way, without logging into the system.
 That is, I simply [start a new temporary chat](https://chatgpt.com/?temporary-chat=true) each time.